jsandlund/udacity-fend-p5/README.md

 This is Project 5 for Udacity's Front-End Web Developer Nanodegree.
 Objectives of this project:

 - Create a single-page appliation featuring a map of my neighborhood, highlighting different locations
-- Use a third-party MV* framework (Knockout.js) to manage the data and codebase
+- Use a third-party MVVM framework (Knockout.js) to manage the data and codebase
 - Interact with multiple online public APIs to retrieve data asynchronously using AJAX

 We get ratings data from Foursquare & Yelp.
 Native JS Promises are used to handle multiple asynchronous requests.
 I attempted to use object oriented practices to make the codebase highly modular & readable.